Higher Order Array Methods

 We made use of

-property of all the objects in the array.the function
+map ()method because we had to extract thenameproperty of all the objects in the array.the function

-method is called on the input.The callback function is iterating over the objects and extracts the
+getNameis taking the array of objects as the input and themap ()method is called on the input.The callback function is iterating over the objects and extracts the

-from each object.After mapping all the elements, it is returning the resultant array to the
+namefrom each object.After mapping all the elements, it is returning the resultant array to the

-and the array is printed.
+console.logand the array is printed.
 Below is the screenshot of the program.

 The names in the array are in the order in which they are extracted, the result type is that of an array and the size is also the same as that of the input.